hannahilea/hannahilea.github.io/blog/birdnet-intro/src.md

     Note that the BirdNET model is similar to---but not the same as---the model that powers the also-excellent **[Merlin Bird ID](https://merlin.allaboutbirds.org/)** birdsong identification phone app.
 While Merlin is also built from the Cornell Ornithology Lab(!), as I understand it the models are trained on different data, and do not necessarily use the same ML architecture.
 Similar overall goal, different model, different name!

-- **[BirdNET-Pi](https://github.com/Nachtzuster/BirdNET-Pi))** is the name of a specific application built to run the `BirdNET` model on a [Raspberry Pi](https://www.raspberrypi.com/) computer.
-It was initially developed by GitHub user [`mcguirepr89`](https://github.com/mcguirepr89/BirdNET-Pi) and is now maintained by [`Nachtzuster`](https://github.com/Nachtzuster/BirdNET-Pi), along with support from the open-source community of programmers.
+- **[BirdNET-Pi](https://github.com/Nachtzuster/BirdNET-Pi)** is the name of a specific application built to run the BirdNET model on a [Raspberry Pi](https://www.raspberrypi.com/) computer.
+It was initially developed by [Patrick McGuire](https://github.com/mcguirepr89/BirdNET-Pi) and is now maintained by GitHub user ['Nachtzuster'](https://github.com/Nachtzuster/BirdNET-Pi), along with support from the open-source community of programmers.
 My set-up uses the Nachtzuster fork.[^distinction]

-[^distinction] This is an important distinction if you're reading the repository's documentation or looking up help elsewhere on the internet!
-The links tend to bounce between the `mcguirepr89` and `Nachtzuster` repos without warning, and it is very easy to spend time in a debugging hole while inadvertently reading docs or code for the opposite fork.
+    [^distinction]: This is an important distinction if you're reading the repository's documentation or looking up help elsewhere on the internet!
+The links tend to bounce between the 'mcguirepr89' and 'Nachtzuster' repos without warning, and it is very easy to spend time in a debugging hole while inadvertently reading docs or code for the opposite fork.
 Be ye warned!

     In general, if you talk about BirdNET out in the world, you will need to specify that you mean *BirdNET-Pi* or folks may think you're talking about BirdNET phone application.